qblake/wix-style-react/src/common/Focusable/Readme.md

 # `withFocusable`

-Use this HOC to apply wix focus functionality and styling.
+Simple HOC to add focus functionality for your component.

 ## Usage